bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 By default, all required http headers (on both levels) will be available in the config screen.
 You can always replace them or add new ones, but make sure you don't remove mandatory headers (or the stream will fail)!!

 ***None*** of both headers can be specified via the `msg.headers` field!

+### Request/Response objects (Advanced)
+The communication between the HttpIn node and the encoder node in more detail:
+1. The ExpressJs will create two related objects for each http request: a Request object and a Response object.
+1. The HttpIn node will create an output message (request in `msg.payload` and responsein `msg.res`).
+1. The encoder node stores the response object for using it later on.
+1. The encoder node will send images (that arrive on its input) to those response objects.

+This way a single request will result in an endless response, i.e. a multipart stream ...